Tyler School of Art

 When the student art work is reproduced in Tyler publications, either in print form or electronic form, every effort will be made to give credit to the student artist.
 No compensation is provided to students for such uses of images of student work.

 Please see the Installation Policy above regarding placing student art work in the public spaces at Tyler and in any Temple building or on Temple grounds.
+Please note that any work installed without permission is subject to removal and disposal.

 General College Graduation Requirements